What Is The Difference Between Further And Farther?

 It often refers to a greater degree rather than a greater distance.

-Further is a figurative or metaphorical form.
-It is used when referring to figurative distance, metaphorical advancement, or an extension of time or of degree.
+Further is a figurative or metaphorical form used when referring to figurative distance, metaphorical advancement, or an extension of time or of degree.
+We use it a lot in some common everyday expressions.

 For example: